Novartis plans Zolgensma giveaways as some fear 'health lottery'

 But regulatory decisions in Europe and Japan have been delayed until 2020, curbing access that Novartis hopes to partially address with free medicine where such giveaways are allowed.

-Families in Belgium, Hungary, Israel and elsewhere have launched crowd-funding programs for Zolgensma treatment.
+Families in Belgium, Hungary, Israel and elsewhere have launched crowd-funding programmes for Zolgensma treatment.

 “AveXis’ intention is for this to be a long-term commitment,” a Novartis spokesman said.
-“AveXis designed a program anchored in principles of fairness, clinical need and global accessibility to best determine the equitable global distribution of a finite number of doses that doesn’t favor one child or country over another.”
+“AveXis designed a programme anchored in principles of fairness, clinical need and global accessibility to best determine the equitable global distribution of a finite number of doses that doesn’t favour one child or country over another.”

 Zolgensma, hit by months of turmoil including data manipulation allegations and the suspension of a trial over safety concerns, is the second approved SMA treatment, after Biogen’s Spinraza.